rse-ops/rseops-docs-jekyll/README.md

 ```

 But this isn't required since we can use `jekyll-remote-theme` and use it directly from GitHub.
-If you do release, you should bump the version in [radiuss-docs-jekyll.gemspec](radiuss-docs-jekyll.gemspec)
+If you do release, you should bump the version in [rseops-docs-jekyll.gemspec](rseops-docs-jekyll.gemspec)
 and be on the main branch.

 License